-- Note the location of the package and a description of it (markings, etc) - Isolate the item.
-Do not touch, shake or attempt to move the package - Check with the addressee to see if they are expecting the package - Call Emergency Services (111 Police) to advise them of the circumstances, the description and package location - Note: If a suspected bomb do not use a cell phone or other radio device anywhere near the package - Consider evacuating the area - Call Campus Security (Unisafe)
+- Note the location of the package and a description of it (markings, etc.) - Isolate the item.
+Do not touch, shake or attempt to move the package - Check with the addressee to see if they are expecting the package - Call Emergency Services (111 Police) to advise them of the circumstances, the description and package location - Note: If a suspected bomb do not use a cell phone or other radio device anywhere near the package - Call security 07 838 4444 or ext: 4444 - Consider evacuating the area.